openpsi-project/ReaLHF/docs/source/install.rst

 .. code-block:: console

-   $ export REAL_VERSION="0.1.0"
    $ docker pull docker.io/garrett4wade/real-cpu:22.04-${REAL_VERSION}
    $ docker pull docker.io/garrett4wade/real-gpu:23.10-py3-${REAL_VERSION}

 The CPU image is built from "ubuntu:22.04" and the GPU image is built from "nvcr.io/nvidia/pytorch:23.10-py3".
-The current package version is "0.1.0".
+You can check the latest package version `here <https://github.com/openpsi-project/ReaLHF/releases>`_.

 After pulling the Docker images, run your Docker container locally on a GPU node with the following command:

 .. code-block:: console

-   $ docker run -it --gpus all garrett4wade/real-gpu:23.10-py3-0.1.0 bash
+   $ docker run -it --rm --gpus all garrett4wade/real-gpu:23.10-py3-${REAL_VERSION} bash

-The source code is available at /realhf inside the container.
+The source code is available at ``/realhf`` inside the container.
 This is an editable installation, so you can modify the code or run experiments directly.

 If you want to develop the code outside a Docker container,